-Type restrictions are applied to method arguments to restrict the types accepted by that method.
+Type restrictions are applied to method parameters to restrict the types accepted by that method.

 def add(x : Number, y : Number) x + y end # Ok add 1, 2 # Error: no overload matches 'add' with types Bool, Bool add true, false